cBioPortal/cbioportal/CONTRIBUTING.md

 For instructions on submitting a pull-request, please see:  [Using Pull Requests ](https://help.github.com/articles/using-pull-requests/) and [Sending Pull Requests](http://help.github.com/send-pull-requests/).

+### Getting your changes reviewed

+Once you've submitted your pull request, you want other members of the development community to review whether integrating your change will cause problems for any users or the maintainability of the software.

+If you have an idea who might be able to spot such issues in the parts of the code and functionality affected by your changes, notify them by requesting a review using the **Reviewers** menu to the right of the summary you just wrote and/or `@`-mentioning them in a comment.

 ## Automated tests on Travis CI
 All Pull Requests are automatically tested on [Travis CI](https://travis-ci.org/cBioPortal/cbioportal/pull_requests).
 Currently there